2019 WDF World Cup: Men's singles

 Darren Herewini from New Zealand became the 2019 WDF World Cup champion.

-Machin also plays a strong tournament and beats Daniel Day, Johan Engström and Nick Kenny, among others.
-This year again many different nationalities among the last sixteen, including three Swedes.
-Peter Machin is the third Australian to reach the final of the men's WDF World Cup singles, but after Peter Hinkley in 1997 and Raymond Smith in 2017, he too must settle for silver.
+Machin performed strongly and beat Daniel Day, Johan Engström and Nick Kenny, among others.
+This year had many nationalities among the last sixteen, including three Swedes.
+Peter Machin was the third Australian to reach the final of the men's WDF World Cup singles, but after Peter Hinkley in 1997 and Raymond Smith in 2017, he too had to settle for silver.